The holidays often put us face-to-face with our most challenging and dysfunctional relationships.

 And it’s only our negative, non-loving thoughts that prevent us from having and enjoying successful relationships.

 So why not decide to use this holiday season to get loving, from here on out?
 It’s the best gift you’ll ever give (and receive from) yourself.
-You can also give others the gift of self-love by encouraging them to learn to release during the Living In Abundance Telecourse, Dec.
-2nd – 11th.
+You can also give “others” the gift of self-love by inviting them to learn to release during the two-weekend Change Your Life Telecourse, Dec.
+8th – 17th.

-Imagine what your life would be like if you and everyone in your life were proficient at releasing!
-This two-weekend course will help you easily turn your life from one of frustration, into a life of joy.
-And you’ll be giving the people you love the ability to be empowered to change their own life.
+Imagine what your life would be like if you and everyone in your life knew how to release!
+This two-weekend course and 7-Day immersive retreat will help you easily turn your life from one of frustration, into a life of joy.

 It all comes down to your decision.